Swimarin Family Handbook

 3) Attend the Saturday meets – this is where all their hard work at practice pays off.
 The kids have a fun time seeing their progress over the season, working towards best times, and supporting each other along the way.

-6) Sign-up for volunteer jobs – each family needs to fill 8 shifts a year.
-This is an all-volunteer run organization (except the paid coaches).
-The meets, both home and away, require all of our parents to volunteer in the various jobs (see Volunteers tab for descriptions).
-If you can’t volunteer at the event due to (work, younger children, etc) there are non-meet roles that count towards your obligation.
+6) Sign-up for volunteer jobs – each family needs to fill 5 shifts a year.
+This is an all-volunteer-run organization (except the paid coaches).
+The meets, both home and away, require all our parents to volunteer in the various jobs (see Volunteers tab for descriptions).
+If you can’t volunteer at the event due to (work, younger children, etc.), there are non-meet roles that count towards your obligation.
 There is a buy-out option, but it is discouraged as we need your presence and help to make these meets happen.
-We were all new once so don’t be intimidated by the various jobs, we are here to help.
+Don’t be intimidated by the various jobs; as a parent, you are overqualified to perform all of them!
+Plus, we are here to help.

 PRACTICE INFORMATION